-Continuing its strong performance, Metroway ridership in August was up 57 percent compared to a year earlier and hit 2,300 riders per day.
+Continuing its strong performance, Metroway ridership in August was up 51 percent compared to a year earlier and hit 2,447 riders per day in March 2017.
 Ridership continues to be within projections for the project, and is expected to keep growing as Potomac Yard develops.

 Crystal City-Potomac Yard Transitway Wins Engineering Excellence Award